2 women accuse Seattle hip-hop artist Raz Simone of abuse, coercion

-It was hard for Amanda Branch to stomach, she said.
+It was hard for Amanda to stomach, she said.

 Raz Simone had punched and hit her, she said, with the back of his hand, leaving imprints from his rings in the shape of tiny square diamonds.
 He had grabbed her hair so often, her scalp ached, she said.

-Simone denied hitting Branch, and said that she wanted him to hit her.
+Simone denied hitting Amanda, and said that she wanted him to hit her.

 “She used to be like, ‘hit me, hit me,’ and I wasn't about that,” Simone said.

 He said the women who came forward have “mental health issues.”
-Simone forwarded text messages that Branch sent in 2016 and 2017, to show that Branch reached out after they broke up.
+Simone forwarded text messages that Amanda sent in 2016 and 2017, to show that Amanda reached out after they broke up.

 “I’m so embarrassed,” she said recently.

 “He began bashing her head against the wall with a tight grip on her hair while screaming, ‘Who is this guy texting you?!’”
-Branch’s roommate wrote.
+Amanda’s roommate wrote.
 She asked not to be named.

-Simone threw Branch into a nightstand, breaking it and shattering the window above it, the roommate wrote.
-Simone shoved Branch’s head out of the broken window, and continued to scream, she said.
+Simone threw Amanda into a nightstand, breaking it and shattering the window above it, the roommate wrote.
+Simone shoved Amanda’s head out of the broken window, and continued to scream, she said.
 The roommate tried to intervene, she wrote, but said Simone threw her against a dresser.

-Simone kicked Branch in the stomach, back and face, so hard that Branch was momentarily knocked out, the roommate wrote.
+Simone kicked Amanda in the stomach, back and face, so hard that Amanda was momentarily knocked out, the roommate wrote.